Roosevelt Bridge reopens in Stuart after no structural concerns found, officials say

 Stuart police said in a tweet a Florida Department of Transportation inspector is headed to the scene.

+Officials said someone who was walking by the bridge called police at around 7 p.m. to report what appeared to be a crack in the northbound lanes and a chunk of concrete missing from the southbound lanes.

-This is not the first time the bridge is shut down after cracking and falling concrete was found.
+This is not the first time the bridge is shut down after cracking and falling concrete was reported.

 In June 2020, a large crack was seen along the south end of the bridge.

-Note: UPDATE: Roosevelt Bridge has reopened in Stuart after Florida Department of Transportation officials determined there were no structural concerns with the bridge.